 Students are required to complete a Master Promissory Note (MPN) the first time they borrow a federal direct loan at a college.
 Students complete the MPN online at the Department of Education's website.
 Students are required to list two references on the MPN and sign the MPN using the same federal PIN they use to sign the FAFSA.
 The MPN will be used for all future federal direct loans they borrow while at Cornell.

 Students must also complete an Entrance Interview once during their college career before they may borrow a Federal Direct loan.
 Students are required to complete the Entrance Interview Counseling at the Department of Education's website before a Federal Direct Loan can be processed.

 The Department of Education requires that the College complete exit counseling with all students who have borrowed federal loans either at the time of graduation or withdraw from the college.
-The Financial Aid Office presents group exit counseling sessions to graduates every spring during the Senior Send Off event.
-The Financial Aid Office Staff meets with students who withdraw from the college individually to review the loans they have borrowed and repayment information.
-If a student is not able to meet with the Financial Aid Staff the exict counseling materials will be mailed to them.
+The Financial Aid Office emails exit counseling information to graduates and students that withdraw.

 Questions regarding student loans should be directed to the Financial Assistance Office at Cornell College.